steno-aarhus/research/onboarding/getting-started-plan-4/index.md

         *Soft plastic*, is plastic such as bubble wrap, plastic bags, etc.
      -  *Metal* is for example aluminium foil, metal-metal blister packs and metal cans.
-     -  *Food and Beverage* is for example milk and juice cartons.\
+     -  *Food and Beverage* is for example milk and juice cartons.

-    Mix waste containers are placed in A401-104 + 106 + 125 + 130 + 172 + Lunchroom.
-  Please note that food and beverage are not allowed to be brougt and/or consumed in the laboratories eventhough the food/beverage fration picture is presented at the wastebin.
+ - Please note that food and beverage are not allowed to be brought and/or consumed in the laboratories even though the food/beverage fraction picture is presented at the waste bin.

  -   Hard plastic hazardous waste is collected for recycling by the following sorting:
     -   *Hard plastic hazardous* in room A401-172. *Hard plastic